Oil prices advance amid U.S. supply tightness signals - Up News Info

 “While slowing Chinese economic growth and uncertainty around the (U.S.) Fed’s tapering timetable weighed on market sentiment, other developments still point to higher oil prices,” ANZ Research said in a note.

-Investors across financial assets have been rocked by the fallout from heavily indebted Evergrande and the threat of a wider market shakeout.
+Still, investors across financial assets have been rocked by the fallout from heavily indebted Evergrande and the threat of a wider market shakeout in the longer term.

+“Evergrande’s woes are threatening the outlook for the world’s second-largest economy and making some investors question China’s growth outlook and whether it is safe to invest there,” said Edward Moya, senior market analyst at OANDA.

-The broader state of China’s economy is also weighing on markets, while the U.S. Federal Reserve is expected to start tightening monetary policy, which is likely to make investors warier of riskier assets such as oil.
+While that view of the state of China’s economy is weighing on markets, the U.S. Federal Reserve is also expected to start tightening monetary policy – likely to make investors warier of riskier assets such as oil.

 (Reporting by Aaron Sheldrick; Editing by Kenneth Maxwell)